taosdata/gds-connector/README.md

 2022-05-12 18:24:15
 ```

-The `start date` defined the beginning timestamp of the query result.
-In other word, records early than this `start date` will not be retrieved.
+The `start date` defines the beginning timestamp of the query result.
+In other words, records earlier than this `start date` will not be retrieved.

-The `end time` indicate the end timestamp of the query result.Which means that records later than this `end date` will not be retrieved.
+The `end time` indicates the end timestamp of the query result.Which means that records later than this `end date` will not be retrieved.
 These conditions are used in SQL statement's where clause like：

 ``` SQL